hackclub/hackclub/workshops/login_auth/README.md

 You can select different colors from a [color picker](https://www.google.com/search?q=color+picker) to give your webpage a cool colorful look.

-If you need help regarding various keywords uses in CSS, so you can go through the [CSS documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).
+If you need help regarding the various keywords used in CSS, you can go through the [CSS documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).

 Yayyy 🎊!
-You are finished with the coding part!
+You are done with the coding part!

 Take a look at [Final Code](https://repl.it/@tanishqsoni/Loginauth).